hyperledger-labs/minifabric/docs/README.md

    minifab up -e true
    minifab consoleup
 ```
+The `consoleup` command will also create an asset file named assets.zip in vars/console
+directory.
+This file contains admin wallets and various certificates and endpoints of
+your entire fabric network.
+When you log in to the console, you may use this file to import
+the information to the console to continue on.

 To remove the console and all its related resources, please run the following command: